qsoon/graphFA/README.md

 # graphFA

-This repo contains the source code for graph frequency domain factor analysis of multivariate graph signals.
+This repo contains the source code for graph frequency-domain factor analysis of multivariate graph signals.

 ## Description

 - Code
-  - `utils.R` is a code for functions used for graph frequency domain factor analysis.
+  - `utils.R` is a code for functions used for graph frequency-domain factor analysis.
   - `source.R` is a code for functions used for river network data analysis.
-  - `simulation_karate.R`, `simulation_ush.R` are codes for simulation study.
+  - `simulation_karate.R`, `simulation_ush.R`, and `irregular.R` are codes for simulation study.
   - `seoul_metro.R`, `river_network.R` are codes for real data analysis.